liam-wiltshire/talks/hackthesystem/content.md

 ???

 - The delete is just a regular link - this means that it's going to be triggered by a GET request
     - Let's say (for example in Tebex's case), we have a fairly large community of users, and many of them know each other or hang out in shared discord, tweet each other etc
 - You could create URLs that you send to others (presumably using a shortner to hide what it's linking to) - and if they click on them, and they're logged in (which they probably are), that's going to immediately go to the delete page
     - If you've got a confirmation step then great, but if not that product is now gone!
-- This didn't exactly happen to us in the sense it could cause data loss, however you could (in theory) trick someone into changing the template used on their store
 - In short, any action (anything where the user _does_ something) should be a POST request (in other words, a form), and should use CSRF tokens

 ---